bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 * `Shop by: Price` only works for default currency and auto-converted pricing for non-default transactional currencies.
 If merchant sets up pricing through Price Lists and has price filter enabled on their store, when shopper searches by price, no products will be displayed.

 BigCommerce does not dynamically convert currency.
 To convert the merchant will need to do one of the following:
-* Manually update their conversion rate from default currency to other transactional currencies,
+* Manually update their conversion rate from default currency to other transactional currencies.
 * Set up automatic updates to their conversion rate through APIs,
 * Set up explicit pricing per each currency using Price Lists (only available to Enterprise merchants)
 * Pricing by currency only, not by country.